 Our consitution requires that only people registered as "members" can vote at our Annual General Meetings for people to become trustees.
 Anyone who supports the general principles that underlie Vision Motueka's objectives (see the three links above this subheading) can become a member; and there are no membership fees or subs or any other obligations whatsoever.
 (We tend to refer the people on the membership list as "Friends of Vision").

-Members receive a monthly email newsletter and occasional notices of important events coming up, and very occasionally we may circulate an email with a specific call for help, such as for a fundraising event like a Quiz Night.
-We also have over 230 Facebook users (who 'Like' our page) who see regular posts about developments relevant to our work.
+Members receive a regular email newsletter and occasional notices of important events coming up, and very occasionally we may circulate an email with a specific call for help, such as for a fundraising event like a Quiz Night.
+We also have over 360 Facebook users (who follow our page) who see regular posts about developments relevant to our work.
 Non-members may still receive our newsletters and view our Facebook page - they just cannot vote at our AGM.

 Board of Trustees

-Our independent trustees (elected at the January 2017 AGM) are:
+Our trustees (following the February 2018 AGM) are:

 - Linda Glew (Secretary)